Lung cancer is the leading cause

 in extending life.

-1. American Cancer Society: Cancer Facts and
+References 1.
+American Cancer Society: Cancer Facts and

 Figures 2003.
 Atlanta, Ga: American Cancer Society,